ExXzile/QuickTimeIt/README.md

 - __@quick_timeit()__ acts as a wrapper and your code/program/script will continue run as intended without it

 - __@quick_timeit()__ will execute every time @decorated function is called:
-	- _for presentability, avoid adding to frequently called or recurring functions_
+	- _for presentability, avoid adding to frequently called or recurring functions, unless logged to file_
 	- _given it's nature, will execute for every next() or otherwise call from 'generator' type functions_
-	- _as it is using logger mode in a separate thread (if log file not specified), console STDOUT's may overlap with func outputs, if any_
+	- _as it is using logger mode in a separate thread (if log file not specified), console STDOUT's may overlap with func console outputs, if any_

 #### warning:
 - _to avoid unpredictable behaviour, avoid using with 'side-effect' functions_